KarolDenst/ShortDistanceTSP/README.md

 ```

 ## Random input
-Command creates a random planar graph with specified number of vertices based on the seed.
+Command creates a random planar graph with the specified number of vertices based on the seed.
 It then displays the solution for the created graph:
 ```
 python main.py -random <seed> <number_of_vertices>>
 ```